Monumento a la Raza (Mexico City): 21st century

-The west side of the pyramid in November 2024.
+The west side of the pyramid in November 2024 (top).
 It was covered in graffiti and the Grupo de la fundación de México complex shows damaged sculptures.
+Following its 2025 restoration, the monument was closed to visitors (bottom).

 The monument was graffitied in late July 2022, and residents in the area reported that it lacks nighttime surveillance.
 By 2023, as neglect continued, it had become an informal shelter for unhoused individuals.
 An altar to Santa Muerte was also found inside.
 Damage to some of the stone sculptures was also reported, as well as corroded metal elements.
 Reports noted damage to some of the stone sculptures and corrosion of metal elements.
 In response, Mexico City congresswoman Gabriela Salido Pulido requested that the city's Secretary of Culture designate the monument as part of the Capital's Cultural Heritage to ensure regular maintenance.
 Multiple fires caused by the burning of trash inside the pyramid have been reported, resulting in interior damage and cracks in the structure.
 Although firefighters have extinguished the flames, the damage had accumulated as of 2024.
-The eagle showed signs of corrosion, the serpent’s head and the nopal pads were missing, and there were holes in the structure.
+The eagle showed signs of corrosion, the serpent's head and the nopal pads were missing, and there were holes in the structure.

 According to a Reporte Índigo investigation based on data from the Mexico City government, no funds have been allocated for the monument's maintenance since 2018.
 In January 2025, restoration of the complex began.
 The work included both rehabilitating the monument and addressing the needs of unhoused individuals occupying the site.
 During the restoration, graffiti was removed, the main door was replaced with a painted bronze one, the concrete sculptures and the eagle were restored, and the reliefs were recast in fiberglass.

 Reception

 Santacilia described the Monumento a la Raza as "ridiculous" and considered it was a caricature of Pre-Columbian architecture.
 Mexican writer Nikito Nipongo (1918–2003) characterized it as "espantoso" ("dreadful").
 Historian Mauricio Tenorio-Trillo noted the monument's irony, tstating that while it attempts to break away "from the old regime's Francophilia", it incorporates many symbols and materials "created by the Porfirian years of experimenting in modernity and nationalism".
 Writer Donald R. Fletcher described the monument as an "imposing Mayan pyramid".

-The monument’s presence has given its name to the surrounding area, known as "La Raza".
+The monument's presence has given its name to the surrounding area, known as "La Raza".
 Several nearby landmarks are also named after it, including La Raza Hospital, the La Raza metro station and the La Raza bus stations of the Mexico City Metrobús system on Lines 1 and 3.
 The pictograms for these stations feature the silhouette of the pyramid.